jamtheim/FedLearningPreprocess/README.md

 # FedLearningPreprocess
-Data preprocessing of MRI radiotherapy data for Federated Learning
+Data preprocessing of MRI radiotherapy data for Federated Learning.
+See master repo.